Get started with OAuth

 It also ensures that users only ever give their FotoWeb credentials (username and password) to FotoWeb itself, rather than a third-party application, which makes it easier to distinguish legitimate and fraudulent applications and defeat phishing attempts.
 It also eliminates the need for (insecurely) storing user passwords in third-party applications.

-Only previously registered applications, as well as standard applications provided by FotoWare can use OAuth 2.0 to connect with FotoWeb.
+Only previously registered applications, as well as standard applications provided by Fotoware can use OAuth 2.0 to connect with FotoWeb.
 This and other mechanisms, such as HTTPS, prevent malicious applications from accessing the data of FotoWeb users.

 The application can be of one of the following types:

-- A web application hosted on some website, e.g.,
+- a web application hosted on some website, e.g.,

 https://yourapplication.com/

-, or a web API. - A native application, such as a Windows desktop application installed on a user's PC or an app installed on a mobile device from an app store.
+, or a web API. - a native application, such as a Windows desktop application installed on a user's PC or an app installed on a mobile device from an app store.

-- A single-page application consisting of static HTML and JavaScript and using embeddable FotoWeb widgets, such as the selection widget.
+- a single-page application consisting of static HTML and JavaScript and using embeddable FotoWeb widgets, such as the selection widget.

 Getting started

-Example code for using OAuth in a web-based (ASP.NET MVC) application can be found here:
+Example code for using OAuth in a web-based (ASP.NET MVC) application can be found here: FotoWeb OAuth Example Code (Git Repository)